-LGD represents expected losses on the EAD given the event of default, taking into account the time value of eash flows from the date of default, discounted on effective interest rate (EIR).
+LGD represents expected losses on the EAD given the event of default, taking into account the time value of cash flows from the date of default, discounted on effective interest rate (EIR).
 It is an estimate of the loss from a transaction given that a default occurred

-Generally, common LGD is applied on the exposures in all the three stages
+Generally, common LGD is applied on the exposures in all the three stage

-While, the general approach / methodology remains the same, the m asurement of ECL on retail vehicle loans is done on a slightly differentiated appro

-- For Stage 3 assets with an ageing more than 18 months (540 DPD) (stressed portfolio), provision is calculated by applying LGD at higher rate.
-Higher LGD rate is determined based on the historical loss that has occurred during the tenor of individual assets forming part of specific portfolio of contracts with an ageing of more than 18 months (540 DPD) at the historical period end date (i.e. 42 months from the reset /reporting date) based on the average life of the portfolio and is considered as model provision for ECL calculation instead of separate classification as
+While, the general approach / methodology remains the same, the measurement of ECL on retail vehicle loans is done on a slightly differentiated approach as mentioned here below - For Stage 3 assets with an ageing more than 18 months (\$40 DPD) (stressed portfolio), provision is calculated by applying LGD at higher rate.
+Higher LGD rate is determined based on the historical loss that has occurred during the tener of individual assets forming part of specific portfolio of contracts with an ageing of more than 18 months (\$40 DPD) at the historical period and date (i.e. 42 months from the reset /reporting date) based on the average life of the portfolio and is considered as model provision for ECL calculation instead of separate classification as

-- overlay provision;
+- overlay provision.

-For Stage 3 assets with an ageing up to 18 months (540 DPD), provision is calculated by applying the Composite LGD rate#;
+For Stage 3 assets with an agoing up to 18 months (540 DPD), provision is calculated by applying the Composite LGD rate#;

-For Stage 1 and Stage 2 assets, continue to derive and apply Composite LGD rate in calculation of loss allowances.
+For Stage 1 and Stage 2 assets, continue to derive and apply Composite LGD rate in calculation of loss allowances,

 Composite LGD rate: It is an estimate of the loss from a transaction given that a default occurs.
 It is based on the historical loss on the portfolio that has occurred during the tenor of the individual assets forming part of the portfolio.
-For calculating LGD, the Company takes into consideration the Stage 2 assets that have reached 90+ DPD in the past and Stage 3 cases of historical period end date (i.e. 42 months from the first default date to current reset/reporting date are then discounted at Loan EIR rate for arriving at this loss rate b) Probability of Default (PD):
+For calculating LGD, the Company takes into consideration the Stage 2 assets that have reached 90+ DPD in the past and Stage 3 cases of historical period end date (i.e. 42 months from the reset /reporting date) based on the average life of the portfolio.
+Actual cash flows pertaining to this portfolio from the first default date to current reset/reporting date are then discounted at Loan EIR rate for arriving at this loss rate b) Probability of Default (PD)